Troubleshooting: Recording with USB turntables or cassette decks

 External devices such as USB turntables usually default to mono recording on Windows Vista and later.
 This means that if you are recording a stereo LP into a stereo Audacity track, only one channel of the LP will be transferred, and this will be duplicated in both channels of the track.
 To record in stereo:

-1. In Audacity, go to Device Toolbar, select "USB Audio Codec" in the "Recording Device" dropdown, and choose "2 (Stereo)" in the channels dropdown.
+1. In Audacity, go to Audio Setup Toolbar, select "USB Audio Codec" in the "Recording Device" dropdown, and choose "2 (Stereo)" in the channels dropdown.

 2. Right-click over the Speaker icon by the system clock, select Sounds, then the Recording tab.